racday/ai-capstone/README.md

 ## Overview

 Using Breast Cancer Tumor data from the State of Wisconsin, the goal of this study was to develop a model that will predict Malignant tumors with the highest possible accuracy, and lowest level of false negatives.
-After using Logistic Regression, Decision Tree and Random Forest techniques on the data, the model was able to return an accuracy rate of ___.
+After using Logistic Regression, Decision Tree and Random Forest techniques on the data, the Logistic Regression model was able to return an accuracy rate of 94% and a recall of 95%, which was the best I was able to find.

 ![image](./PDF/national-cancer-institute-NbZQYileaOI-unsplash.jpg)